Lise-Yi/skypinacolada.github.io/_posts/2020-09-06-3B1B-Linear combinations, span, and basis vectors.md

 <h1>span :</h1>

-The set of all possible vectors that you can reach with a linear combination of a given pair of vectors
+The set of all possible vectors that you can reach with a linear combination of a given pair of vectors<br>
 The span of 2 vectors is basically a way of asking “What are all the possible vectors you can reach using only these 2 fundamental operations, vector addition and scalar multiplication?”